*Credit card required for Ruby's free trial; no card required for Smith.ai's.

 **At 100 calls/month, 3-minute avg. call time.

 Ruby Receptionists ("CallRuby") does not compare to Smith.ai when it comes to pricing.
 We offer a business-friendly per-call (not per-minute) rate that makes your monthly bill predictable — and less costly.
-Plus, you have 30 days/10 calls to try it out.
 Moreover, Smith.ai's tech-friendly platform integrates seamlessly with nearly every major calendaring software and most CRMs.
 With no charge for the calls you didn’t want anyway, Smith.ai is the smarter and modern way to save time and money.

 Oh, and, we don't charge for prep or follow-up time on outbound calls.

 Smith.ai’s cost per call is lower than Ruby Receptionists in just about every way you calculate it.
-First of all, to get started, Smith.ai’s smallest plan starts at only $70 per month.
-Compare that to Ruby Receptionists’ starting price of $299 per month (over 4 times as much).
+First of all, to get started, Smith.ai’s smallest plan starts at only $140 per month.
+Compare that to Ruby Receptionists’ starting price of $299 per month (over twice as much).

 Breaking down the price per call on Smith.ai’s smallest plan, you pay $7 per call with no hidden or additional fees.
 Assuming your average call is around 3 minutes, the same call will cost you $8.97 with Ruby Receptionists.
 (Ruby will tell you that their average call time is less — but that’s only because they are counting spam, sales, and wrong numbers in that total, all of which trigger their 30-second minimum-increment charge).
 Furthermore, if your average call is more like 5 minutes, the price per call with Ruby Receptionists is $14.95.
 And if you have them making outbound calls, you will also pay for the time it takes the receptionist to summarize the call and send you follow-up notes.
 It’s a no-brainer: You are likely to pay twice as much per call with Ruby Receptionists than Smith.ai.